 The Elaboration Likelihood Model posits two routes of persuasion.
 Which of the following are characteristics of the central route of persuasion?

-Few rational thoughts.
+Few rational thoughts

-Low levels of elaboration.
+Low levels of elaboration

-A great deal of issue-relevant thinking.
+A great deal of issue-relevant thinking

+Low levels of cognitive attention

+All of the above

-Low levels of cognitive attention.Lisa spent a lot of money on her wedding dress.
+Lisa spent a lot of money on her wedding dress.
 After buying it, Lisa refuses to look at pictures of any other wedding dresses or pictures of herself in the other dresses.
 She does this because she does not want to see one that might be better and ruin her opinion that she bought the “perfect” dress.
 What happened to Lisa can be explained through:

 Internal consistency fluctuation